alixdet/ibm_data_science_certificate/README.md

-# IBM Data Science certificaticates
+# IBM Data Science certificates

 This repository only exists for the purpose of applications.